Experience UCF Downtown

 Outdoor Programs: Enjoy outdoor trips leaving from the downtown campus to state and regional locations as well as multiple outdoor fitness activities in and around downtown Orlando throughout the semester.

-The Recreation and Wellness Center is currently hiring for several part-time student employee positions at the downtown campus.
+The Downtown Recreation and Wellness Center is hiring several part-time student employee positions.
 These positions are open to both UCF and Valencia College students.

 Begin Employment Application